etingof/talks/devconf-redfish-future-of-hardware-management/talk.rst

 From functionality standpoint, Redfish is not a groundbreaking development.

-Its usability lie in its wide adoption in the future and the very well understood technologies Redfish is based on.
+Its usability lies in its wide adoption in the future and the very well understood technologies Redfish is based on.
 That makes it easy for the the operators to integrate Redfish into their existing workflow and tooling.